RichardsGroup/LSST_training/README.md

 #### To do:
 - [ ] Clean up the non-AGN sample (remove contaminated AGNs if possible)
 - [ ] Fit DRW/DHO model to merged light curves (crts + other surveys)
-- [x] Get colors (best-fit mags) for all sources in the two catalogs using casjobs
 - [ ] Get corresponding CRTS/PTF/ZTF light curves for all sources